People operations is a strategic approach that focuses on enhancing team member experiences and aligning them with organizational goals.

 Why is people operations important?

 Digital innovation and the rise of hybrid working models have created an increasingly competitive, agile job market.
+According to Gallup’s State of the Global Workplace report, 51% of people are actively watching for or exploring new job opportunities.
 It’s never been easier for dissatisfied team members to jump ship and relocate to another company—a phenomenon dubbed “the Great Resignation.”
-In response, more and more companies are turning to people operations in a bid to stand out from the crowd, attract and retain top talent, and get ahead of their competitors.

 People operations considers each team member’s experience in every aspect of business operations.
-It creates people-first strategies prioritizing engagement and job satisfaction, trusting that an engaged, motivated workforce will increase and cement sustained success.
+It creates people-first strategies that prioritize engagement and job satisfaction, trusting that an engaged, motivated workforce will drive and sustain success.
+And research from Gallup indicates this approach works.
+Companies with highly engaged teams see 23 percent higher profitability and 14 percent higher productivity compared to those with disengaged teams.

 How do people operations improve company culture?